Bike Helmet Law in California

-To do that, the parent has to show the court that they have an proper safety helmet and that the child has competed an approved bicycle safety course.
-According to Sargent Robert Hill of the Los Angeles County Sheriff’s Traffic Safety Operations the law was enacted to take the financial burden off of the parents while still providing incentive to get the kids to wear helmets.
+To do that, the parent has to show the court that they have a proper safety helmet and that the child has completed an approved bicycle safety course.
+According to Sargent Robert Hill of the Los Angeles County Sheriff’s Traffic Safety Operations, the bike helmet law in California was enacted to take the financial burden off of the parents while still providing an incentive to get the kids to wear helmets.

 Bicycle Safety Course